Why Russia Should Worry About Turkey’s Growing Presence in the -stans

 Dreams of the Pan-Turkic Nation

-There is no the theater where the two powers share a common vision and have common interests, that’s why for them it will prove hard to find a viable solution for a long-term peaceful co-existence.
-Indeed, in Putin’s times as well as in Catherine the Great’s era, Russia and Turkey have been — and still are — bitter rivals for reasons that go beyond mere geopolitics and touch on the fields of geo-philosophy and unchangeable historic recurrence.
-The post-Soviet Central Asia is the best example of their endless rivalry.
+There is no the theater where the two powers share a truly common vision, that’s why for them it will prove hard to find a viable solution for a long-term peaceful co-existence.
+Indeed, in Putin’s times as well as in Catherine the Great’s era, Russia and Turkey have been — and still are — bitter rivals for reasons that go beyond mere geopolitics and touch on the field of geo-philosophy.
+Historic recurrence is relentless — and the post-Soviet Central Asia is the best example of it.

-Russia keeps exerting a high degree of political influence over the -stan countries but is counter-balanced by ever-increasing Chinese economic engagement and by the Turkish ethnic-oriented soft power.
+Russia keeps exerting a high degree of political influence over the -stan countries but its hegemony is now counter-balanced by ever-increasing Chinese economic engagement and by Turkey’s ethnic- and religious-oriented soft power.
 Central Asian countries host the world-largest Turkic community and modern-day Anatolian-living Turkish people also come from this region.

-After a two-centuries-long period of Russian rule, the collapse of the Soviet Union offered new opportunities of action in the -stans for the main regional players, such as Iran, Saudi Arabia, Pakistan, China, and Turkey.
-While China has incomparable potential in terms of economic aid, Turkey doesn’t need a lot of money to pursue its expansionist agenda: it’s the principal spiritual and cultural point of reference for the world-inhabiting Turkic peoples and this is enough.
-The only thing that Turkey needs is to properly exploit the identity factor of Turkic peoples and it is doing this very well.
+After a two-centuries-long period of Russian rule, the collapse of the Soviet Union offered new opportunities of action in the -stans for the main regional players, such as Iran, Saudi Arabia, Pakistan, China, and Turkey, without forgetting the West.
+While China has incomparable potential in terms of know-how and economic resources, Turkey doesn’t need a lot of money to pursue its expansionist agenda: it’s a kind of spiritual and cultural point of reference for the Turkic peoples — this is enough.
+The only thing that Turkey is required to is to properly weaponize the “identity factor” — and it is doing this very well.

 The Turkic Council